mikewebbtech/mikewebbtech-hugo/content/articles/2024/2024-05-25-embracing-hugo.md

 ### My Hugo Workflow

-My workflow with Hugo is pretty straightforward:
+My workflow to implementing a Hugo site, hopefully, should be pretty straightforward:

-1. Content Creation: I write my blog posts in Markdown files, focusing on clearly articulating my experiences and insights.
+1. **Content Creation:** I write my blog posts in Markdown files, focusing on clearly articulating my experiences and insights.
-1. Theme Selection and Customization: I've chosen a theme that resonates with my style and have tweaked it to personalize the look and feel of "Architecting Intelligence."
+2. **Theme Selection and Customisation:** I've chosen a theme that resonates with my style and have tweaked it to personalize the look and feel of "Architecting Intelligence."
 Hugo's templating system makes this customization relatively accessible.
-1. Configuration: The config.toml file is where I set up the site's basic settings, menus, and parameters.
+3. **Configuration:** The config.toml file is where I set up the site's basic settings, menus, and parameters.
 It's surprisingly intuitive.
-1. Building the Site: With a simple hugo command in the terminal, the magic happens!
+4. **Building the Site:** With a simple hugo command in the terminal, the magic happens!
 Hugo rapidly transforms my Markdown content and theme into a complete static website in the public directory.
-1. Deployment: Deploying a static site is incredibly easy.
+5. **Deployment:** Deploying a static site is incredibly easy.
 I can simply upload the contents of the public folder to a web server or use services specifically designed for static site hosting (like Netlify or GitHub Pages).